dataq-instruments/Arduino_WinDaq/README.md

     - In the sketch, uncomment INCLUDE_3DACC to use it.
 5) Restart Arduino IDE
 6) Now you can compile and upload the firmware
 7) To download WinDaq (to be released in July 10), please visit [run.dataq.com](https://run.dataq.com/).
-WinDaq is a proprietary commercial software from DATAQ, but allows personal use under this Arduino project
+WinDaq is a proprietary commercial software from DATAQ, but allows free personal use under this Arduino project

 **Warning: the input voltage for plain Arduino® modules is only 0-3.3V!**